forestryio/forestry.io/hugo/content/blog/add-e-commerce-to-your-static-site-with-snipcart.md

 ## Taking it Further

-This post focused on integrating products, but Snipcart has some other nice features like user account dashboards and a customizable shopping cart.
-All of this is very easy to integrate into your site &mdash; check out [Snipcart's documentation](https://docs.snipcart.com/) or their [guides and tutorials](https://docs.snipcart.com/getting-started/guides-and-tutorials) for inspiration.
+In this post, we focused on building a static product catalog with Hugo to integrate with Snipcart.
+Snipcart has some other nice features like user account dashboards and a customizable shopping cart, and makes integrating these into your site just as easy.
+Check out [Snipcart's documentation](https://docs.snipcart.com/) or their [guides and tutorials](https://docs.snipcart.com/getting-started/guides-and-tutorials) for inspiration.